 The 2018 Super Bowl has come and gone, leaving behind another class of incredibly expensive car commercials.
 Now, while you may have been distracted by hot wings, Justin Timberlake, and the actual game we were locked in on the latest car ads.
 After sifting through Sundays offering we have determined which ones worked and which ones didn’t.
+The Super Bowl often has a host of car commercials that drive sales across the nation; online sites, like autozin cars, which list cars for sale, have many of these vehicles and more available to buy should the commercials prove convincing.
 Here is our list of the Top 5 Car Commercials from Super Bowl LII, and a few of the misses..
 Let’s see if you agree!

 5. Toyota: Mobility Anthem

 After skipping out on the previous Super Bowl, Toyota came back this year with its biggest Super Bowl ad buy ever.
 Toyota aimed to highlight their new brand message “mobility for all” with two powerful commercials.
 This idea is echoed in Toyota’s latest concept the e-Palette, a radical multipurpose vehicle that was unveiled at this years CES.
 Toyota seems dedicated to innovating the possibilities of mobility, and establishes this with the closing phrase “when we’re free to move, anything is possible”.
 We couldn’t agree more.

 4. Lexus LS 500: Black Panther

 Black Panther is less than two weeks away from hitting theaters and Lexus gave us a cool preview with their Super Bowl commercial.
 This ad features awesome action sequences and showcases the beauty of their new LS 500 F. “This spot feels beautifully cinematic from start to finish,” Mindy Hamilton, Marvel’s senior vice president of marketing, said.
 We definitely agree!

 3. Kia Stinger: Feel Something Again